The Office of the Police and Crime Commissioner (OPCC) works with local agencies to break the cycle of reoffending.

 - Ex-Service personnel in the CJS

-1. Increasing community sentences which are proven to be more effective at reducing re-offending than short custodial sentences, improving the rehabilitation and resettlement of prison leavers to enable them to lead a crime free life and prevent the revolving door into prison.
+1. Increasing community sentences that are proven to be more effective at reducing re-offending than short custodial sentences.
+Improving the rehabilitation and resettlement of prison leavers to enable them to lead a crime free life and prevent the revolving door into prison.
 This approach focusses on the rehabilitation and resettlement of prison leavers by:

 - Improving prison safety – reducing crime in prisons and improving mental health and behaviour

-- Increasing meaningful and productive activity in prisons to improve the culture of prisons and behaviour of residents
+- Increasing meaningful and productive activity in prisons to improve the culture of prisons, behaviour of residents and employment prospects

-- Working with central government and businesses to increase work and employment opportunities for those leaving prison
+- Working with statutory and voluntary sector organisations and businesses to increase work and employment opportunities for those leaving prison

-- Working with Local Authorities to ensure people leaving prison have accommodation
+- Working with Local Authorities, criminal justice partners, the voluntary sector and Homelessness Prevention Taskforces to ensure people leaving prison have suitable accommodation

 2. Women in the Criminal Justice System (CJS)